cebartling/invest-guru/experiments/InvestGuruPrototype1/README.md

 # InvestGuru Prototype 1

-Demonstration of using AWS Lambda, AppSync, and DynamoDB for an investing solution.
+Demonstration of using AWS Lambda, AppSync, and DynamoDB for an algorithmic trading system demonstration.

 Using the Serverless Framework here to provision the solution in AWS.

 ## Tools needed